FAQ on incorporating climate change considerations into corporate bond purchases

 The Eurosystem acknowledges, however, the importance of green bonds in funding climate transition.
 It therefore gives preferential treatment to green bonds in its primary market bidding behaviour, subject to certain conditions.
 However, aggregate purchases of each issuer continue to follow the tilted benchmark.

-Currently there is no uniform green bond standard within the EU.
-Consequently, in order to further mitigate risks associated with greenwashing, the Eurosystem adopted a stringent identification process for the green bonds that are given preferential treatment.
-The criteria include, as a starting point: (1) alignment of the issuer’s green bond framework with a leading market standard, such as the International Capital Markets Association Green Bond Principles or Climate Bonds Initiative; (2) a second-party opinion indicating that adherence to that standard has been reviewed and is confirmed; and (3) a declaration in the bond prospectus to the effect that regular verification by an independent third party on the use of proceeds is expected (for example, annual verification by an external auditor) until the funds concerned have been fully deployed.
-The Eurosystem supports the development of the European Union’s Green Bond Standard (EUGBS).
-The EUGBS is expected to become a leading standard for green bonds, enabling companies and public bodies to raise large-scale financing more easily for climate and environmentally friendly investments, while protecting investors from greenwashing.
+In order to mitigate risks associated with greenwashing, the Eurosystem adopted a stringent identification process for the green bonds that are given preferential treatment.
+The criteria include, as a starting point: (1) alignment of the issuer’s green bond framework with a leading market standard, such as the International Capital Market Association Green Bond Principles or Climate Bonds Initiative; (2) a second-party opinion indicating that adherence to that standard has been reviewed and is confirmed; and (3) a declaration in the bond prospectus to the effect that regular verification by an independent third party on the use of proceeds is expected (for example, annual verification by an external auditor) until the funds concerned have been fully deployed.
+Going forward, the European Union’s Green Bond Standard (EUGBS) is expected to become a leading standard for green bonds, enabling companies and public bodies to raise large-scale financing more easily for climate and environmentally friendly investments, while protecting investors from greenwashing.
+The Eurosystem intends to assess the potential role of the EUGBS as part of its regular reviews of the climate scoring methodology.

-Q9 Have the CSPP eligibility criteria changed?
+Q9 Have the eligibility criteria for corporate bond purchases changed?
 Have the purchasing modalities changed?

-CSPP eligibility criteria remain unchanged.
+The eligibility criteria for corporate bond purchases remain unchanged.
 Moreover, corporate bond purchases continue to be conducted by the six purchasing national central banks on behalf of the Eurosystem.
-Please refer to the FAQ on the CSPP for more information.
+Please refer to the FAQ on purchases of corporate sector debt instruments for more information.

 Q10 Will the Eurosystem sell holdings because their issuer has a low climate score?
 Does the Eurosystem exclude specific issuers or industry sectors from its purchases?